elvisgui/firstrepo/README.md

 Hi There.

-This is Deheng Gui.
-I'm testing my new project.
-New coder here.
-Help me point me out if anything imappropriate.
+This is for test purpose.